pyaf/aptos-blindness-detection/README.md

 *Idea*
 so, in this challenge,  metrics averaged over all classes are not reliable.
 We'll have to watch the class wise metrics, get the best per class performing model.
 I've an idea: What about a 2 step model, we are at F1 score of ~0.98+, if we train a bin classifier of zero-vs-others I'm pretty sure we can increase this f1 score to 0.99, after that we can train a model solely on class 1, 2, 3, 4, and focus on these rare classes.
-The metrics won't get biased towards class 0. for the 2nd step model, the labels will be one-step-below the actual 1->0, 2->1 etc.
+The metrics won't get biased towards class 0., distribution will be less skewed. for the 2nd step model, the labels will be one-step-below the actual 1->0, 2->1 etc.

 * `198_efficientnet-b5_f1_test2`: only class 1, 2, 3, 4 -> 0, 1, 2, 3, base_th = [0.5, 1.5, 2.5], 256 old aug_3 dataset, without messidor. clamp (0, 4)